Aguero breaks Henry and Shearer Premier League records with Villa hat-trick | Goal.com

 Aguero breaks Henry and Shearer Premier League records with Villa hat-trick

-Manchester City’s Sergio Aguero has moved past Arsenal legend Thierry Henry as the leading foreign goalscorer in Premier League history after netting his 175th.176th and 177th in the competition, a record setting hat-trick.
+Manchester City’s Sergio Aguero has moved past Arsenal legend Thierry Henry as the leading foreign goalscorer in Premier League history after netting his 175th.176th and 177th goal in the competition against Aston Villa in what was also a record setting hat-trick.

-The hat-trick, the 12th of his Premier League career, saw him overtake Alan Shearer's record for the most since the legue's inception.
+The treble, the 12th of his Premier League career, saw him overtake Alan Shearer's record for the most since the league's inception.

-The Argentina international beat the Frenchman’s tally in City’s match with Aston Villa on Sunday, scoring City’s third, fifth and sixth goals in a dominant display at Villa Park.
+The Argentina international beat Henry's tally on Sunday at Villa Park as he scored City’s third and fifth goals in their 6-1 win.

-He smashed a rising shot goal from outside the box past Orjan Nyland in the 28th minute, added a second just before the hour mark, and capped off his display with 10 minutes to go as the Blues ran riot against relegation-threatened Villa.
+He smashed a rising shot goal from outside the box past Orjan Nyland in the 28th minute before adding a second just before the hour mark.

 Henry scored his goals in 258 appearances over two spells for the Gunners, while Aguero was playing his 255th league match for the Manchester side since his arrival from Atletico Madrid in 2011.